chrisalat/js-carousel/README.md

-# CS-Carousel
+# CS-Responsive-Carousel

-A normal carousel wrote in plain javascript.
+A responsive carousel wrote in plain javascript.

 Current features: